cvjena/electromyogram/README.md

 ## Citation

-If you use our work please cite us:
+If you use our work, please cite us:

 ```bibtex
 under publication, please wait a bit :)